 Holistic Therapies have been around for thousands of years.
 Our ancestors were far more aware of their connectivity than we tend to be today.
 They knew the power of the laying on of hands, the patterns of energy and how the outer world reflects the inner world.
 They recognised the healing potential of plants, of the Earth, of the elements, and most importantly, the innate wisdom and healing capacity that is in and with and through each and every one of us.

 These authentic healing traditions have been passed down through the generations and many are still with us today.
 Modalities such as Reiki, reflexology, acupuncture and many forms of bodywork are becoming more and more popular as we become more and more aware of how no problem is just physical.
 Our minds and bodies are inextricably connected and impossible to separate.
 When we are anxious, adrenaline courses through our veins, affecting our digestion, our muscle tension, our instincts as our body believes it must fight, or run, or do whatever is needed to preserve life.
-Yet most of the time, we are not at risk from predator or physical threat, we are anxious because we are running late and stuck in traffic, or because we have a big interview, or because we are worried about someone or something we care about.
-Most of us are unknowingly functioning from a constant state of fight or flight, hampering our ability to respond in a centred way and limiting our capacity to be in grounded connection with ourselves, with others and with the world as a whole because we are unconsciously perceiving that we are under threat.
+Yet most of the time, in modern day life, we are not at risk from predator or physical threat, we are anxious because we are running late and stuck in traffic, or because we have a big interview, or because we are worried about someone or something we care about, or our phones are going off relentlessly and we just need a moment.
+Most of us are unknowingly functioning from a constant state of fight or flight, with our nervous systems in an activated state, hampering our ability to respond in a centred way and limiting our capacity to be in grounded connection with ourselves, with others and with the world as a whole because we are unconsciously perceiving that we are under threat.

-Our therapists also work closely with the Yoga teachers and Creative Expression teams to be able to offer you more opportunities to connect, express, create and find ways to maintaining and growing in your journey to health and well-being.
+Our therapists also work closely with the Yoga teachers, Counsellors and Creative Expression teams to be able to offer you more opportunities to connect, express, create and find ways to maintain and grow in your journey to optimum health and well-being.

 Reflexology as depicted in what is known as the Tomb of the Physician in Ancient Egypt.
 The inscription reads, "Don't hurt me.", and the practitioner replies, "I shall act so you praise me."